florentroques/mynotes/README.md

 Setup CSS unused rules cleaning system

 ## Analytics
-Consider Yandex Metrica (provides other insights that GA doesn't provide -> heat maps i.e.)
+Consider Yandex Metrica (provides other insights that GA doesn't provide -> heat maps = visual representation of which areas in your site is popular)